ioleksiy/jqNano/README.md

 # Installation

-The latest example of usage can be found inside `examples` folder here, or at [demo section of jqNano.com][http://www.jqnano.com/demo.html].
+The latest example of usage can be found inside `examples` folder here, or at http://www.jqnano.com/demo.html.
 Here I will describe only main steps.

 ## Preparation